serinamarie/Airbnb/README.md

 ### Start the API

-Run the following command to start the API:
+Finally, you can run the following command to start the API:

 ```
 flask run